arangodb/velocypack/examples/API.md

   std::cout << "'baz'.'bart' attribute has value: '" << s["baz"]["bart"].copyString() << "'" << std::endl;
 }
 ```

+To retrieve the storage size of a Slice value (including any sub values)
+there is the `byteSize()` method.
+Slice objects can easily be printed to
+JSON using the Slice's `toJson()` method.
+Slices can also be used in hashed
+containers as they implemented `std::hash` and `std::equal_to`.
+Retrieving
+the hash value for a Slice can be achieved by calling the Slice's `hash()`
+method.

 Iterating over VPack Arrays and Objects